Frame Your Self-Image With Positive Words: Be Your Champion

 REFLECTION ─ At the end of the situation, I reflected upon my performance to see if I could improve for next time.
 I felt I handled it well.
 I was able to control my emotions positively.
 And I ultimately achieved the desired outcome.

-Background: What were the background and specific situations that gave rise to the issue you solved?
+Background: What was the background and specific situation gave rise to the issue you solved?

-Setting out the background is vital to describe your role within the outcome correctly.
+Setting out the background is vital to correctly describe your role within the outcome.

 Asked To Do: What did they ask you to do?
 Who asked you?